Fishing and Hunting Workers

 Job Outlook for Fishing and Hunting Workers[About this section] [To Top]

-Employment of fishing and hunting workers is projected to grow 11 percent over the next ten years, faster than the average for all occupations.
+Employment of fishing and hunting workers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.

-About 5,300 openings for fishing and hunting workers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 4,400 openings for fishing and hunting workers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment of Fishing and Hunting Workers

 Much of the projected employment growth in this occupation is due to recovery from the COVID-19 recession that began in 2020.
 Employment of fishing and hunting workers depends on the availability of fish stocks and wild animals.

 Governmental efforts to replenish fish stocks have led to some species being regulated under fishing quotas or catch shares.
 These quotas dictate how many fish each fisher may catch and keep.
 Additional quotas or catch shares typically may be purchased, but they are often expensive.
 The implementation of additional catch-share programs may limit demand for fishers over the decade.

 Animal pelts will continue to be used to manufacture fur coats, hats, and gloves, which may increase demand for trappers.
 However, most of the fur used in clothing comes from ranches or farms that breed, maintain, and harvest desirable species, such as mink.